 Thankfully, there is a solution to this problem.
 The WordPress Multilingual Plugin or WPML is a simple yet powerful plugin that allows you to seamlessly translate a WordPress website such that site usability is not hampered.
 WMPL can translate entire pages and menu text while retaining the typeface and taxonomy.
 It is an extremely powerful tool that is robust enough to be used for corporate websites and at the same time, lightweight enough not to bog down resource scare personal blogs.

 With e-commerce, WMPL is particularly effective since instead of large blocks of text which are comparatively difficult to translate without losing tone and meaning.
-E-commerce sites have short product descriptions which are perfect for machine based translation because there is not much scope for misinterpretation and thanks to the niche in which they are applied, mistakes are often obvious and easily detected.
+E-commerce sites have short product descriptions that are perfect for machine-based translation because there is not much scope for misinterpretation and thanks to the niche in which they are applied, mistakes are often obvious and easily detected.
 This results in a situation where machine translation is not only acceptable but effective.
 Paired with the WooCommerce Product Feed plugin, this allows you to easily develop a very robust e-commerce platform that natively offers support for multiple languages.

 The WooCommerce Product Feed plugin allows you to insert your e-commerce inventory into popular shopping engines like Google Shopping, Facebook Product Ads, Shopbot, PriceGrabber, etc. automatically.
-It automatically synchronizes your product feed, in the form of CSV, TXT, XLS, XLSX, or XML file formats, automatically with these merchant centre services.
+It automatically synchronizes your product feed, in the form of CSV, TXT, XLS, XLSX, or XML file formats, automatically with these merchant center services.
 This allows people to find the products you have for sale via search engines, social media search, price aggregators, etc. WooCommerce Product Feed plugin can be used on any e-commerce website developed on the WordPress platform and fully supports the WordPress API.
-The free version of the plugin supports a maximum of 2000 products and treats variations on the same product (such as colour or model year) as different entries; the premium version does not have this limitation and also has some additional useful features.
+The free version of the plugin supports a maximum of 2000 products and treats variations on the same product (such as color or model year) as different entries; the premium version does not have this limitation and also has some additional useful features.
 Best of all, WooCommerce Product Feed is completely compatible with WMPL, allowing your products to show up even when not searched for in your native language.
 This significantly increases the number of users who can potentially drive traffic to your website via search engines and price aggregators.
 Therefore, by combining the translation services of WMPL with the automated feed synchronization of WooCommerce Product Feed, your prospects are set to be significantly improved as far as your e-commerce venture is concerned.

-WordPress Multilingual plugin is available at: wpml.org
+WordPress Multilingual plugin is available at wpml.org

-Premium version of WooCommerce Product Feed plugin is available at: http://webappick.com/plugin/woocommerce-product-feed-pro/
+Premium version of WooCommerce Product Feed plugin is available at http://webappick.com/plugin/woocommerce-product-feed-pro/